JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 If a Kotlin file contains a single class (potentially with related top-level declarations), its name should be the same as the name of the class, with the .kt extension appended.
 If a file contains multiple classes, or only top-level declarations, choose a name describing what the file contains, and name the file accordingly.
-Use camel humps with an uppercase first letter
+Use PascalCase for the file name (camel humps with an uppercase first letter)
 (e.g. `ProcessDeclarations.kt`).

 The name of the file should describe what the code in the file does.
 Therefore, you should avoid using meaningless